Massachusetts Counseling License Requirements

 - Licensed Alcohol and Drug Counselor (LADC)

 - Massachusetts Counseling Career and Salary Information

 How to Become a Counselor in Massachusetts

 In Massachusetts, all counseling careers require licensure to practice.
 Most types of counseling jobs require a master’s degree, with the exception of the two lower-level substance abuse counselors (Licensed Alcohol and Drug Counselor (LADC) II and LADC Assistant), which require only a high school diploma.
+Numerous schools in Massachusetts offer counseling programs designed to meet these specific requirements.
 All counselor types require that you gain supervised experience and most require passing a national exam to become licensed.
 The basic counseling licensure requirements for Massachusetts are as follows: